THE TRAVELLING HISTORIAN -- EASTER ISLAND

 Totora Reed Poro Rafts

-When he found an egg he placed it in a leather pouch around his neck then swam back to shore, scampered up the cliffs and raced to his chief.
-The first to place an egg in the hand of his tribe's chief made him the chief king of the island for the year with the extensive power including the distribution of the island's resources for his clan for the year.
+When he found an egg, he placed it in a leather pouch around his neck, then swam back to shore, scampered up the cliffs and raced to his chief.
+The first to place an egg in the hand of his tribe's chief made him the chief king of the island for the year with the extensive powers that included distribution of the island's resources for his clan for the year.

 Re-enactment of Bird Man Competition

-The islanders had a written language which they incised with a rat's tooth on wooden boards in parallel lines.
-Alternate lines are written upside-down with the end of one line running into the beginning of the nest.
-They inscribed their hieroglyphs on rongo rongo tablets, many of which were destroyed by early missionaries to the islands who believed they contained heathen rites and burned thousands of them.
-Fortunately the islanders had hidden in secret family caves some of these priceless treasurers saving them for posterity.
+The islanders had a written language, which they incised with a rat's tooth on wooden boards in parallel lines.
+Alternate lines are written upside-down with the end of one line running into the beginning of the next.
+They inscribed their hieroglyphs on rongo rongo tablets, many of which were destroyed by early missionaries to the islands, who because they believed they contained heathen rites, burned thousands of them.
+Fortunately, the islanders had hidden in secret family caves some of these priceless treasurers, thus saving them for posterity.
 They have presented the world with one of the most baffling challenges in the history of written language for they have never been deciphered.

 A rongo rongo tablet